Cold emails? We're talking about cold emails?

 In the business world, cold emailing is a form of digital marketing employed to help achieve a determined goal.
 This could be engaging with potential clients or promoting a new product, for example.

 Cold emails are given this particularly appealing name since there usually isn't an existing relationship between the sender and recipient before the email correspondence.
 The recipient hasn't asked to receive the email, but unlike spam, the content is intended to be of genuine value to that specific individual.

 Wait, but why?

 While reply rates can be as low as 1-3%, effective cold emails can actually deliver a higher ROI (return on investment) than social media marketing and online display ads.
-Not that this info is necessarily especially relevant to us as actors, but we want to at least lay out a couple of persuasive facts and stats for those who'd rather watch an endless re-run of their latest self-tape takes than think about bashing out some cold emails.
+Not that this info is necessarily especially relevant to us as actors, but we want to at least lay out a couple of persuasive facts and stats for those who'd rather watch their latest self-tape on loop than think about bashing out some cold emails.

 We're going to unpack a very specific type of cold email here — one we've developed from researching trends in the business space, then alchemised for us actor ninjas.

 As mentioned above, introductions and professional relationship building are some of the best uses for cold emails.